rzubek/easy-cryptography/README.md

 In order to prevent accidental reuse of data in wrong contexts, or conversions from string to byte arrays without going through appropriate steps, the library uses the following strongly typed wrappers around `byte[]` byte arrays:
   * SecretKey - key used for symmetric encryption.
-The API makes it easy to create from a string password and (optional) salt via PBKDF, or from a strong random number generator.
+The API makes it easy to create one from a string password and (optional) salt via PBKDF, or from a strong random number generator.
-  * Encrypted - contains three elements that need to be persisted for decryption and checking:
+  * EncryptedData - contains three elements that need to be persisted for decryption and checking:
-    * EncryptedData - the encrypted results, i.e. the ciphertext produced by encryption
+    * EncryptedPayload - the encrypted results, i.e. the ciphertext produced by encryption
     * InitializationVector - initial random state that must be persisted for decryption
     * Signature - byte array containing the cryptographic signature of the encrypted data, to detect if EncryptedData array was accidentally or intentionally modified after encryption
-  * Decrypted - contains two elements produced by decryption
+  * DecryptedData - contains two elements produced by decryption
-    * Bytes - byte array that contains the result of decryption, and
+    * byte[] Data - byte array that contains the result of decryption, and
-    * Result - flag that specifies whether the signature was valid / invalid / not present
+    * SignatureValidationResult - flag that specifies whether the signature was valid / invalid / not present
   * Signature - byte array that is the cryptographic signature of some data using a secret key
   * Hash - byte array that is the hash (specifically secure HMAC) of some input data